Vykstorm/rlambda/README.md

 - Creation of lambda objects that can be formatted as strings to visualize its code.

-Its implementation mostly relies on the standard python "ast" module introduced in version 2.6
+Its implementation mostly relies on the standard python "ast" module introduced in version 2.6, but for now its only tested on versions >= 3.6

 #

-You can install it with the setup.py script provided.
-Be sure that your python version is >=3.6
+You can install it running the script setup.py provided
 ```
 git clone https://github.com/Vykstorm/rlambda.git
 cd rlambda